Novivy/wow-hc-addon/README.md

 ## Changelog for next update
-- Settings checkbox for Help Yourself achievement, auto abandoning quests
+- Settings checkbox for Help Yourself achievement, auto abandoning non-class or profession quests

 ## Future versions:
 - Prevent/disable auto-run when you are on a flypath